 - Fruit snacks

 The kits are put together, assembly-line style, by volunteer groups from the community.
-The kits contain enough servings for FOUR breakfasts, FOUR lunches, SIX dinners and two to three snacks.
-These kits are delivered every other week and our goal is to provide enough food in one kit to last for TWO WEEKENDS.
+They generally contain two breakfasts, two lunches, three dinners and two snacks.

-Food is placed in a 2 gallon ziplock bag and then, in some cases, placed in a plastic grocery bag, which is then sent out for delivery to the various schools.
+Food is placed in a 2 gallon ziplock bag then placed in a swag bag, which is then put inside the backpacks at the actual distribution site.
 Volunteers deliver the food to the schools two Fridays a month.

-The Back Packs are assembled by volunteers, transported by volunteers, stored by volunteers and delivered by volunteers.
+The Back Packs are assembled by volunteers, transported by volunteers, stored by volunteers, delivered by volunteers, and funded by volunteers.
 After packing the BackPacks will look very similar to these pictures: